ozhankaraman/IstioCC/README.md

 ```

 # Testing Istio DNS Proxy
-With this new addon DNS queries can be cached on Istio Sidecar, this reduces queries send to Kubernetes DNS Server(kube-dns deployment) and has some additional functional benefits.
+With this new DNS Proxy Addon, DNS queries can be cached and controlled directly on Istio Sidecars, this reduces queries send to Kubernetes DNS Server(kube-dns deployment) and has some additional functional benefits.
 In general all dns requests coming from application pod is redirected to kube-dns server via Istio sidecar this requests to kube-dns service and then sends reply to application.
 With this adaptation here Istio Sidecar has a caching DNS daemon, it caches requests and replies this requests to the application.
-This approach has a good performance effect and has some editional benefits listed below:
+This approach has some editional benefits listed below:
 * VM access to Kubernetes services
 * Access external services without VIPs
 * Resolving DNS for services in remote clusters

 You could get more information from the below links:
 * https://preliminary.istio.io/latest/blog/2020/dns-proxy/?utm_source=thenewstack&utm_medium=website&utm_campaign=platform
 * https://istio.io/latest/docs/ops/configuration/traffic-management/dns-proxy/

-## DNSP 1: DNS Auto Allocation Example 1
+## DNSP 1: DNS Auto Allocation
 With DNS Auto Allocation feature, when you define an external service entry you get an auto generated non routable Class E(240.240.0.0/16) IP Address and then your application uses this stable/fixed IP address to access external services this has huge benefits for non-HTTP TCP communication.

 Lets define istio.io as a external service entry on our cluster.